 Despite the often violent nature of the groups, they became more organized over time and became the springboard for new political and communication methods that set the stage for the American response to the Coercive Acts, which were passed in 1774.

 In 1772, the first Committee of Correspondence was set up in Boston, at the behest of Samuel Adams.
+Many of the members of the Boston Committee were also members of the Sons of Liberty.
 The purpose of the committee was to write and send circular letters to the towns in Massachusetts and to the other colonies.
 In Virginia, Thomas Jefferson and Patrick Henry led the push to set up a committee for their colony.
+Other colonies did the same, and members of the Sons of Liberty were usually involved.

 When the Massachusetts assembly was dissolved as part of the Massachusetts Government Act in 1774, the members of the assembly eventually set up the Massachusetts Provincial Congress.
 This served as the government of the colony after the war broke out on April 19, 1775.